Understanding Business Meal Deductions for Tax Breaks

 • Business meal expenses must be separated from entertainment expenses, which are no longer tax-deductible under the Tax Cuts and Jobs Act.

-Useful Read: UK Tax Deductions: The Employer's Guide
+UK Tax Deductions: The Employer's Guide

-Proof of meal expense:
+Proof of meal expense

-You must provide proof of the cost to claim a deduction for a business meal expense.
+Employees must provide proof of the cost to claim a deduction for a business meal expense.
 This can be done through a receipt that includes the restaurant's name, an itemized list of food and drinks, and the number of people present at the table.

 However, a written or oral statement with specific information and supporting evidence may be required if complete records are unavailable.

-Meal deductions for business travel:
+Meal deductions for business travel

 Are there any meals that can be fully deducted?